 - bir business closure (1)

-- bir requirements for business closure (1)
+- bir penalty for non reporting of business closur (1)